-3.15 Progress on allocated sites is set out in Table 3.7 below.
-2013/14 saw the first completions on the strategic site at Newbury Racecourse, with the first phase of 421 dwellings completed by March 2016 and the second phase of 366 units completed in 2018/19.
+3.16 2013/14 saw the first completions on the strategic site at Newbury Racecourse, with the first phase of 421 dwellings completed by March 2016 and the second phase of 366 units completed in 2018/19.
 Work is well underway on the third phase of the development.

-3.16 Progress on Sandleford Park has been slower than anticipated in the Core Strategy.
+3.17 Progress on Sandleford Park has been slower than anticipated in the Core Strategy.
 A supplementary planning document for Sandleford Park, which provides guidelines for a planning application, was adopted in September 2013 and updated in March 2015 to ensure that the development and the associated infrastructure is delivered in a comprehensive manner.
 Applications were refused in November and December 2017, as significant objections, particularly related to highways, had not been resolved.
-Outline applications are currently pending determination.